FAQ - Public Health Programs Application

 How do I apply for a UMD School of Public Health graduate program?

 The application process depends on the degree program in which you are interested.
-All MPH and MHA programs and the MS and PhD programs in Environmental Health Services, Maternal and Child Health, Health Services Research, Epidemiology, and Behavioral and Community Health go through a two-part application process: SOPHAS and the Supplemental Application.
+All MPH and MHA programs and the MS and PhD programs in Environmental Health Services, Maternal and Child Health, Health Services Research, Epidemiology, and Behavioral and Community Health go through a two-part application process: SOPHAS and the University of Maryland Application.

 The two parts are discussed in more detail here.